Updated on December 13, 2022 by Sarina Tariq

-Full length sleeve with a flared edge
+Umbrella sleeve is a full length sleeve with a flared edge.

 Under arm grommets

-A layer of fabric underneath another layer of fabric.
+Underlay is a layer of fabric underneath another layer of fabric.

-This refers to a line of straight stitching sewn just beyond the seam line of two pieces, where the seam allowances are stitched to the facing along an edge.
+Understitching refers to a line of straight stitching sewn just beyond the seam line of two pieces, where the seam allowances are stitched to the facing along an edge.

-A section of material in a v shape that is sewn onto the garment directly under the collar.
+V patch is a section of material in a v shape that is sewn onto the garment directly under the collar.
 This is used to give support against the stretching in the neck opening.

 A vent is a lined opening or slit meant to aid in comfort and that allows breathability.
 It is also added as a design element.
 It also provides ease to embroider the inside of a garment.
 One side of the vent will seem to overlap the other (different from slits).